solana-labs/solana/storage-bigtable/README.md

 ### Production Environment
 Export a standard `GOOGLE_APPLICATION_CREDENTIALS` environment variable to your service account credentials.
-The project should contain a BigTable instance called `safecoin-ledger` that has been initialized by running the `./init-bigtable.sh` script.
+The project should contain a BigTable instance called `solana-ledger` that has been initialized by running the `./init-bigtable.sh` script.

 Depending on what operation mode is required, either the `https://www.googleapis.com/auth/bigtable.data` or